I Got Better

 "I Got Better" is a song by American country music singer Morgan Wallen.
 It was released to country radio on June 23, 2025, as the sixth single and fifth country radio single from his fourth studio album, I'm the Problem.
 Wallen co-wrote the song with Ryan Vojtesak, Ernest Keith Smith, Michael Hardy, Chase McGill, and Blake Pendergrass, and it was produced by Joey Moi.
+Lyrically, the song is about the aftermath of a breakup.

 Background

 Morgan Wallen revealed the origin of the song and its opening lyrics during an interview with Holler Country, stating:

 At my farm, we wrote the song "I Got Better".
 You can see it in the first line: "Everything's still pretty much the same 'round here".
 One of our neighbors had just killed a piebald deer, and we're like, "Damn it, man".
 We had been watching this thing on camera for like two years, waiting until it was going to be a good, mature buck.
 That's why I followed that line with, "Neighbors still shooting all of next year's deer".
 I mean, if it wasn't for that farm, and for things like that, I wouldn't even know what that means, you know?

 Before its release, Wallen first teased the song in December 2024.